mcserverhosting-net/sitev2/content/faqs/00-community_and_growth_marketing_your_server.md

 title: Community and Growth - Marketing Your Minecraft Server
 FAQ: How to Effectively Market Your Minecraft Server
 weight: 20
-categories: ["Server Management", "Community Engagement"]
+faqs: ["Server Management", "Community Engagement"]
 ---

 ## Developing a Strong Marketing Plan for Your Minecraft Server